altayaydemir/altay-dot-wtf/data/articles/dear-state.md

 But readability is not optimal because we're doing some nasty things.
 We need to perform a clean-up since `error` might be a leftover from the first call.

-Again, we may come up with an ingenious solution to make that bearable, by introducing a custom `onRetry` method.
+Again, we may come up with an ingenious solution to make that bearable by introducing a custom `onRetry` method.

 ```jsx
 class List extends React.Component {